svey/ld-redux/README.md

 > **A library to integrate launch darkly with react redux** :clap:

 Huge shout-out to yusinto.
-He created the base of this package and if he resumes maintaining I would happily continue to contribute to [yusinto/ld-redux](https://github.com/yusinto/ld-redux).
-Unfortunately, it looks like yusinto stopped maintaining [yusinto/ld-redux](https://github.com/yusinto/ld-redux) and that probably why you're here...
+He created the base of this package and if he resumes maintaining I would happily integrate my updates into [yusinto/ld-redux](https://github.com/yusinto/ld-redux).
+Unfortunately, it looks like yusinto stopped maintaining [yusinto/ld-redux](https://github.com/yusinto/ld-redux) and that's probably why you're here...

 [Launch Darkly](https://launchdarkly.com/faq.html) is a great tool for feature flagging and a/b testing.
 It has a fully capable [client-side javascript sdk](https://github.com/launchdarkly/js-client), so why this package?

  This repo picks up where yusinto left off and migrates the launchdarkly [client-side javascript sdk](https://github.com/launchdarkly/js-client) from `^2.13.0` to `^3.1.3`.

+**Upgrade from yusinto/ld-redux**

-NOTE: if you're coming from [yusinto/ld-redux](https://github.com/yusinto/ld-redux) please update your user to a user context see [migration documentation](https://docs.launchdarkly.com/sdk/client-side/javascript/migration-2-to-3#understanding-differences-between-users-and-contexts) (if no context is passed a we will generate a default user context)
+Update your user to a user context see [migration documentation](https://docs.launchdarkly.com/sdk/client-side/javascript/migration-2-to-3#understanding-differences-between-users-and-contexts) (if no context is passed a random user context will be generated)

-Also, update ldRedux.init to:
+Update `ldRedux.init` to:

 ```
 ldRedux.init({